haleyk/haleyk.github.io/index.md

 ---
-title: "Welcome to haleys blog"
+title: "my blog"
 ---

 I'm glad you are here.
-I plan to talk about nonsense
+I plan to talk about things